hlouiso/UPC2025/README.md

 ### Third-Party Dependencies

 This project includes a `third_party/` directory, which contains an older version of OpenSSL (1.0.2).
 This specific version was necessary to ensure compatibility with the original implementation from Aarhus University.
-While this dependency is outdated, it was required to faithfully reproduce and build upon their work.

 ### Help